alttester/AltTester-Unity-SDK/Docs/source/pages/commands.md

 ### AltId

 Is a solution offered by AltTester Unity SDK in order to find object easier.
 This is an unique identifier stored in an component and added to every object.
-**A limitation of this is that only the object already in the scene before building the game will have an AltId.
+**A limitation of this is that only the object already in the scene before building the app will have an AltId.
 Object instantiated during run time will not have an AltId**

 To add AltId to every object simply just click _Add AltId to every object_ from AltTester menu.